Contract electronics maker Celestica's profit more than triples

-April 23 (Reuters) - Canadian contract electronics manufacturer Celestica Inc’s quarterly profit more than tripled.
+(Reuters) - Canadian contract electronics manufacturer Celestica Inc’s (CLS.TO) (CLS.N) quarterly profit more than tripled.

 The company’s net profit rose to $37.3 million, or 20 cents per share, in the first quarter.
 It received $2.5 million as recoveries from settlement of class action lawsuits in the quarter ended March 31.